This textured crochet hat pattern features a honeycomb cable stitch. This hat is sure to keep you looking stylish and cozy this winter.

 Rnd 1: Ch 2, dc evenly around.
 Join to top of 1st dc with sl st. (56)

-Rnd 3: Ch 2, Dc in same st as ch 2 and in next st. Skip 2 sts, FpTc around the FpTc from previous round.
-Working behind the FpTc, dc in the 2 skipped sts.
+Rnd 3: Ch 2, Dc in same st as ch 2 and in next st. *Skip 2 sts, FPTR around the FPTR from previous round.
+Working behind the FPTR, dc in 2 skipped sts.
 Skip 1 st. Dc in next 2.
-Working in front of the 2 dc you just made, FpTc around skipped st. *Dc in next 2 sts.
-Skip 2 sts, FpTc around the FpTc from previous round.
-Working behind the FpTc, dc in the 2 skipped sts.
-Skip 1 st. Dc in next 2.
-Working in front of the 2 dc you just made, FpTc around skipped st. Repeat from * around.
-Join to top of 1st dc with sl st. (56 stst/ 7 groups of cables)
+Working in front of the 2 dc just made, FPTR around skipped st. Dc in next 2 sts.
+Repeat from * around.
+Join to top of 1st dc with slst.
+(56 stst/ 7 groups of cables)

 Counting is not necessary for these last 3 rounds, since we are just using the sc2tog as a means of cinching the hat together.
 If your stitches don’t end up exact that’s ok, just fudge it and move on to the next round.

-At the end of round 14, finish off and cut your yarn, thread it through your tapestry needle and weave the yarn in and out around the small remaining hole, cinch it and put a couple stitches in it to secure.
+At the end of round 13, finish off and cut your yarn, thread it through your tapestry needle and weave the yarn in and out around the small remaining hole, cinch it, and put a couple of stitches in it to secure.

 Moving back down to the band of the hat, use your tapestry needle to whip stitch the band closed.